Rare — Everwild inventory UI and spatial navigation

 As the nearest-element selection logic grew more complex, reasoning about it through code alone became increasingly difficult.
 The next item to select could depend on element position, which group it was in, focus history, and more.

-- bounding boxes around selectable elements
+- bounding boxes around selectable elements and their parent focus groups

-- focus state and history stack
+- the current focus state and a visual history stack showing the exact path taken

 This turned an invisible, abstract system into something we could see and point at.
-Designers could understand why focus landed on a particular element, engineers could verify edge cases quickly, and the whole team could discuss unexpected behaviour against the same visualisation.
+Designers could understand why focus landed on a particular element, engineers could verify edge cases quickly, and the whole team could discuss unexpected behaviour against the same picture.

 It was especially useful for non-grid layouts, where the 'correct' next element was often a design decision rather than a purely logical one.